2023-24 Student Handbook

 The About APSU section includes the following:

-With an enrollment of approximately 10,900 students, Austin Peay continues to be a leader in growth among public universities in Tennessee.
-We serve students from every region of Tennessee, many of the 50 states and several foreign countries.
+Austin Peay continues to be a leader in growth among public universities in Tennessee.
+We serve students from every region of Tennessee, many of the 50 states and several countries.

 The Govs: In the infant years of intercollegiate competition, Austin Peay’s athletic representatives were often called “Normalites” or “Warriors.”
 The present “Governors” tag surfaced around 1937, probably as a tribute to Gov. Austin Peay.

-Austin Peay State University is located on an urban campus that, for more than 213 years, has been used for educational purposes, and on which the buildings of seven colleges have stood:
+Austin Peay State University is located on an urban campus that has been used for educational purposes for more than 217 years.
+Seven colleges previously called the campus home:

 |Mount Pleasant Academy